- Your Voice

 2019 is an election year for New York City’s Education Councils.
 Parents across the city have an opportunity to run for a council and help shape policies and priorities for NYC schools.
 There is one council for each of NYC’s 32 community school districts, plus four citywide councils.

-Watch Chancellor Carranza explain why you should consider running for an Education Council seat this year.
-Applications will open on February 14, 2019.
+Watch this video of Chancellor Richard Carranza explaining why you should consider running for an Education Council seat this year.
+Applications opened on February 14, 2019.